 Do keep in mind that snow blindness can occur when there is NO sun too!

 One of my friends went for snowboarding on a cloudy but bright day, he forgot his light color lens on that day and thought the lens of his goggle was too dark for that weather so he snowboarded without wearing eyewear, no sunglasses, no goggles, he was totally fine during snowboarding and right after his ride, but then his eyes started feeling gritty and painful by around midnight.
-Such situation existed until the next day so he went to visit a doctor and was told that he was suffered from a snow blindness.
+Such a situation existed until the next day so he went to visit a doctor and was told that he was suffered from snow blindness.

 Therefore, please be very careful that you don’t even need to see the sun to be snow blind, it just needs to be bright enough and have enough UV source in the environment.